Frequently asked questions

 12. Will I be singled out during the service?

 Our desire is never to embarrass anyone!
-If you’re a guest, you’ll simply be asked to fill out the connection card inside our church bulletin so that our Pastor can send you a note or give you a call.
+If you are a guest, you can fill out a connection card so that our pastor can pray for you, send you a note, or give you a call.

 13. Am I expected to give money during the offering?